VidulaN/Environmap-project/README.md

 2. Select the Borough
 Use the dropdown menu under "Borough" to choose a London borough you're interested in.
   Example: Greenwich

-3. Choose the Environmental Factor
-In the "Factor" dropdown, choose the type of environmental data to view:
+3. Choose the Environmental Factor: in the "Factor" dropdown, choose the type of environmental data to view:

-Air Quality – Tracks PM2.5 and NO₂ levels.
+   - Air Quality – Tracks PM2.5 and NO₂ levels.

-Noise Pollution
+   - Noise Pollution

-CO₂ Emissions
+   - CO₂ Emissions

 4. Adjust the Year
 Use the slider bar to select a year between the available range (e.g., 2020).
 The selected year is displayed below the slider.

-5. View the Map
-Click the "Go" button to load data.
+5. View the Map: Click the "Go" button to load data.

-The selected borough will be highlighted on the map.
+   - The selected borough will be highlighted on the map.

-The map displays data through color-coded regions, making it easier to interpret spatial trends.
+   - The map displays data through color-coded regions, making it easier to interpret spatial trends.

 6. Explore Factor Information
-On the right-hand side, read the Factor Information box for a summary of the environmental indicator selected.
+   - On the right-hand side, read the Factor Information box for a summary of the environmental indicator selected.

-To get more detailed data, click "Show Data Table".
+   - To get more detailed data, click "Show Data Table".

-Hardware & Software Used
+Hardware & Software:

 Python: Coding the prototype, base programming language for application	✔
 Flask: Backend web framework for applications, used with Python	✔